The Weblog

 Ingredients

-3 tablespoons cornstarch,divided 1/2 cup water, plus 2 tablespoons water, divided 1/2 teaspoon garlic powder 1 lb boneless round steak 1 lb charcoal chuck steak, cut into thin 3-inch strips ( we have used stew meat, pork chops, chicken and even turkey) 2 tablespoons vegetable oil, divided 4 cups broccoli florets (we use any veggies we have on hand, bell peppers, carrots, radishes, turnips, daikon radishes, or bok choy) 1 small onion, cut into wedges 1/3 cup reduced sodium soy sauce 2 tablespoons brown sugar 1 teaspoon ground ginger hot cooked rice
+3 tablespoons cornstarch,divided 1/2 cup water, plus 2 tablespoons water, divided 1/2 teaspoon garlic powder 1 lb boneless round steak 1 lb charcoal chuck steak, cut into thin 3-inch strips ( we have used stew meat, pork chops, chicken and even turkey) 2 tablespoons vegetable oil, divided 4 cups broccoli florets (we use any veggies we have on hand, bell peppers, carrots, radishes, turnips, daikon radishes, or bok choy) 1 small onion, cut into wedges 1/3 cup reduced sodium soy sauce 2 tablespoons brown sugar 1 teaspoon ground ginger hot cooked riceDirections

 In a bowl, combine 2 tablespoons cornstarch, 2 tablespoons water and garlic powder until smooth.
 Add beef and toss.
 In a large skillet or wok over medium high heat, stir-fry beef in 1 tablespoon oil until beef reaches desired doneness; remove and keep warm.
 Stir-fry broccoli and onion in remaining oil for 4-5 minutes.
 Return beef to pan.
 Combine soy sauce, brown sugar, ginger and remaining cornstarch and water until smooth; add to the pan.
 Cook and stir for 2 minutes.
-Serve over rice.
+Serve over rice.http://www.food.com/recipe/the-best-easy-beef-and-broccoli-stir-fry-99476

 The market is open, sorry for the delay.